Giovanni Battista Ceirano: Ceirano family background

 In 1888, after eight years of apprenticeship at his father's watch-making business, Giovanni Battista started building Welleyes bicycles, so named because English names had more sales appeal.
 In October 1898 Giovanni Battista and Matteo co-founded Ceirano GB & C and started producing the Welleyes motor car in 1899.
 In July 1899 the plant and patents were sold to Giovanni Agnelli and produced as the first F.I.A.T.s - the Fiat 4 HP.
 Giovanni Battista was employed by Fiat as the agent for Italy, but within a year he left to found Fratelli Ceirano & C. which in 1903 became Società Torinese Automobili Rapid (S.T.A.R.) building cars badged as 'Rapid'.
 In 1904 Matteo Ceirano left Ceirano GB & C to create his own brand - Itala.
 In 1906 Matteo left Itala to found S.P.A.
 (Società Piemontese Automobili) with chief designer, Alberto Ballacco.
 In 1906 Giovanni founded SCAT (Società Ceirano Automobili Torino) in Turin.
-In 1919 Giovanni and Giovanni "Ernesto" co-founded Ceirano Fabbrica Automobili (aka Giovanni Ceirano Fabbrica Automobili) and in 1922 they took control of Fabrica Anonima Torinese Automobili (FATA).
+In 1919 Giovanni and Giovanni "Ernesto" co-founded Ceirano Fabbrica Automobili (a.k.a.
+Giovanni Ceirano Fabbrica Automobili) and in 1922 they took control of Fabrica Anonima Torinese Automobili (FATA).